ices-tools-dev/echoSMs/src/otherCode/Clay_Files/README.md

 ## Programs

-There are several directories of programs and data under this directory but to date, only one that has been updated to run with QB64 PE.
+There are several directories of programs and data under this directory, two of which have been updated to run with QB64 PE.

 ### Directory `acoustic models clay 10_13_`